from Memoirs of Queen Charlotte

 During these periods of recuperation following his bouts of insanity, George III spent many happy months in the seaside town of Weymouth in Dorset.
 He visited the town in 1789 and then almost every year from 1791 to 1805.
 A bathing machine was purchased for the king’s use, he enjoyed the theatre and cruises and he pursued his passion for agriculture.
 A statue on the promenade commemorates this royal association.

 George III never recovered his sanity and died at Windsor Castle on 29 January 1820, aged 81 years of age.
+He was buried in the royal vault of St George's Chapel, Windsor Castle, on 16 February 1820.

 Sources used include: